pedrobiqua/Analisador_rostos_opencv/README.md

 ## Contribution
 Contributions are welcome!
 Feel free to open issues and propose improvements.

+## Developing
+We are creating the `.deb` package for this application, available only for Linux (Only those that support .deb), it will be implemented for Windows in 2024.

 ## License
 This project is distributed under the MIT License.